kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 #### Condition synchronization

-If an Eviction object exists, Failed and Evicted conditions will be periodically copied into all EvictionRequests so that the requesters can observe the final result of the underlying Eviction.
+If an Eviction object exists, Failed and TargetEvicted conditions will be periodically copied into all EvictionRequests so that the requesters can observe the final result of the underlying Eviction.
 These two conditions can be resolved early without the Eviction as well, if the initial validation fails.